Highly arc-transitive digraphs -- counterexamples and structure: Two-ended constructions

 \section{Two-ended constructions}

-As mentioned in the introduction, a highly arc transitive digraph can have 1,~2, or infinitely many ends; in the rest of this paper we concentrate on the case of two ends.
-It is not hard to show (see the proof of Proposition~\ref{Zsystem} that every 1-arc transitive digraph $D$ has the following structure: the vertices can be partitioned as $V(D) = \bigcup_{i=-\infty}^\infty V_i$ and all arcs go from some $V_i$ to $V_{i+1}$.
-Moreover, if $D$ is also 0-arc- (i.e., vertex-) transitive then each of the induced graphs $D[V_i \cup V_{i+1}]$ is isomorphic to a fixed bipartite `tile' $B$.
-If $B$ is a complete bipartite digraph $\vec K_{k,k}$, we get again the basic example $Z \otimes \bar K_k$.
-For other $B$'s, the digraph $D$ is not determined just by $B$, as we need to specify how are the copies of $B$ `glued'.
-It is easy to see that all components of $B$ are isomorphic to $R(D)$.
-The following was conjectured in \cite{cameron_infinite_1993}.
+As mentioned in the introduction, a highly arc-transitive digraph can have 1,~2, or infinitely many ends; in the rest of this paper we concentrate on the case of two ends.
+It is not hard to show (see the proof of Proposition~\ref{Zsystem}) that every two-ended 1-arc transitive digraph $D$ has the following structure: the vertices can be partitioned as $V(D) = \bigcup_{i=-\infty}^\infty V_i$ and all arcs go from some $V_i$ to $V_{i+1}$.
+Moreover, if $D$ is also vertex-transitive, then each of the induced digraphs $B_i=D[V_i \cup V_{i+1}]$ is isomorphic to a fixed bipartite `tile' $B$.
+If $B$ is a complete bipartite digraph $\vec K_{k,k}$, we get the basic example $Z[\overline{K}_k]$.
+If $B$ is not the complete bipartite digraph, then $D$ is not determined just by $B$, as we need to specify how are consecutive copies $B_i$ and $B_{i+1}$ of $B$ `glued' together at $V_{i+1}$.
+It is easy to see that all components of $B$ are isomorphic to the reachability digraph $R(D)$.
+The following was conjectured in \cite{cameron_praeger_wormald_1993}.